LineageOS/android_device_virt_virtio-common/README.md

 # TODO
 - ARM 32-bit only and 64-bit only targets
-- Support for USB Bluetooth, Camera, and WiFi
+- Support for USB Bluetooth, and Camera
 - Support for VFIO PCI GPU Passthrough
 - VirtWifi
 - Enforce SELinux on all targets (Currently did for libvirt-qemu)